-The Society sponsors papers, lectures, or forums at academic conferences.
-At least one such event occurs each year in conjunction with the national meetings of the Modern Language Association, the Renaissance Society of America, and the Sixteenth Century Studies Conference.
-Papers presented at these sessions are published in the series New Ways of Looking at Old Texts.
+We also sponsor papers, lectures, or forums at academic conferences with a focus on editing early modern English texts.
+At least one such event occurs each year in conjunction with the national meetings of the Modern Language Association, the Renaissance Society of America, and the Medieval Congress at Kalamazoo.